ggfalloon/ProgressiveBudget/README.md

 # ProgressiveBudget

 ## Description
-Access the budget tracker progressive web application on or offline. keep up with spending and deposits while you are on the go.
+Access the budget tracker progressive web application on or offline.
+Keep up with spending and deposits while you are on the go.

 ## Table of Contents